 Administer any prescribed medications as ordered by veterinarian.

-Keep in mind that these are rescue dogs with largely unknown histories that deserve a chance for a safe and happy home.
+Keep in mind that these are rescue dogs and cats with largely unknown histories that deserve a chance for a safe and happy home.
 They may have behavioral or medical problems that will have to be managed.